-I know this happens, and we want it too.
+I know this happens, and we want it to.
 Have family around during the holidays.
-But you have to be in tune with a dementia patients needs.
+But you have to be in tune with dementia patient’s needs.

-Make sure there is somewhere you can take the patient too, a bedroom or something, where they can get away from the hustle and bustle.
+Make sure there is somewhere you can take the patient to, a bedroom or something, where they can get away from the hustle and bustle.

 I step outside.
-Many times, matter of fact.
 Just a few minutes outside usually is good for me to continue.
 Sometimes not so much.
 You have no choice.

 You have to deal with this disease.
 It makes it somewhat easier if the caregiver or family members can read the stress on one’s face.

 Certainly, we want everyone to have the happiest of holidays.
 But dementia doesn’t take a day off because it’s that time of year.

 It never takes a day off.
 And that is the problem…

 © Rick Phelps 2017